Last Updated on February 13, 2022 by Christian Heide

 What is a Calçotada?

-Try a typical masia (farm house) like Can Cortés or Can Cortada in the outskirts of Barcelona.
+Try a typical masia, an old farm house, like Can Cortés or Can Cortada in the outskirts of Barcelona.
 During the Calçotada season you will need a reservation as the masias are very popular places among local people.

 Restaurant Masia Can Cortés, Av. de Can Cortés, 36, 08196 Sant Cugat del Vallès

-This restaurant is picturesquely located in the Collserola Natural Park, a 45 minutes walk away from the Torre de Collserola, the iconic telecom tower on top of the Tibidabo mountain range.
-The restaurants and terraces overlook the valley and you will be able to see the famous mountain of Montserrat with its monastery.
+- This restaurant is picturesquely located in the Collserola Natural Park, a 45 minutes walk away from the Torre de Collserola, the iconic telecom tower on top of the Tibidabo mountain range.
+The restaurant and its terraces overlook the valley and you will be able to see the famous mountain of Montserrat with its monastery.

 Can Cortada, Av. de l’Estatut de Catalunya, s/n, 08035 Barcelona, Spain